 After 25 years, the marriage came to an end and the couple sold their Doncaster home in the process.
 She had always been good with money, but this was the point that she became particularly savvy.
 ‘You have to be strong when you’re by yourself.
 It’s not easy,’ she says.
 Motivated to take control of her finances, Chrisoula went on to become a keen property enthusiast.
 Subdividing a block of land and building two townhouses.

-Just prior to her 65th birthday, Chrisoula wanted to speak to a professional about what she could do with her super so sought advice from AustralianSuper.
+Just prior to her 65th birthday, Chrisoula wanted to speak to a professional about what she could do with her super so sought advice through AustralianSuper.
 “It was very important to me that I could sit down with someone” she says.
-Natashya, an adviser with AustralianSuper, was able to help her understand what was required to get her super in the right place before retiring.
+Her financial adviser Natashya, was able to help her understand what was required to get her super in the right place before retiring.
 ‘She made me feel comfortable immediately, like we had known each other for a long time.
 I trusted her’, Chrisoula recalls.
 Natashya also helped her to set up a retirement income account so she could draw a tax-free income from her super.
 ‘I have peace of mind,’ Chrisoula replies when we ask how she finds receiving regular payments.

 She is now enjoying her retirement years.
 But retirement has not slowed her down.
 There’s more time for cooking and long walks, but she’s always looking for the next real estate opportunity.
 Chrisoula can often be spotted talking to local agents to find out what’s happening in the market.